Spectacular Nature on Land and at Sea

 At Golfo Dulce Retreat, we are surrounded by spectacular nature - on land and at sea.
 Our rainforests harbour one of the most biodiverse habitats on the planet with Piedras Blancas National Park at our doorstep, linked by a biological corridor to world famous Corcovado National Park in the Osa Peninsula.

 We are blessed with the abundance of sea life of the Pacific Ocean, yet sheltered within Golfo Dulce.
+Indeed the gulf has recently been identified by National Geographic as one of the ocean’s 20 wildest places and recognised by Mission Blue as a ‘Hope Spot’ for its unique ecosystem for marine biodiversity.
 These are amazing warm waters where, in the day, dolphins and whales swim wild and free and, at night, algae glow creating one of the most amazing bioluminescence spectacles Earth can offer.

 Our Surrounding Forest